8:00 a.m. – 11:45 a.m.

 Director, Business Advisory

-PRIVACY COMMISSIONER OF CANADA (OPC)
+OFFICER OF THE PRIVACY COMMISSIONER OF CANADA (OPC)

 Abubakar Khan is the Director of the Business Advisory Directorate at the Office of the Privacy Commissioner of Canada (OPC).
 He oversees the OPC’s Advisory Consultations and Proactive Engagements with businesses, conducted pursuant to the Personal Information Protection and Electronic Documents Act (PIPEDA), as well as the OPC’s Outreach and Stakeholder Relations activities relating to the private sector.